-This report describes the monitoring and evaluation of fish communities in the Swan Canning Riverpark during 2018 for the purposes of applying the Fish Community Index as a measure of ecological condition.
+This report describes the monitoring and evaluation of fish communities in the Swan Canning Riverpark during 2019 for the purposes of applying the Fish Community Index as a measure of ecological condition.
 The objectives of this study were to:

 - 1. Undertake monitoring of fish communities in mid-summer and mid-autumn periods, following an established approach as detailed in Hallett and Valesini (2012), including six nearshore and six offshore sampling sites in each estuarine management zone. - 2.
 Analyse the information collected so that the Fish Community Index is calculated for nearshore and offshore waters in each management zone and for the estuary overall.
 The information shall be presented as quantitative FCI scores (0-100), qualitative condition grades (A-E) and descriptions of the fish communities.
-Radar plots shall also be used to demonstrate the patterns of fish metric scores for each zone. - 3.
-Provide a report that summarizes the approach and results and that could feed into a broader estuarine reporting framework.
+Radar plots shall also be used to demonstrate the patterns of fish metric scores for each zone.

+3. Provide a report that summarizes the approach and results and that could feed into the broader estuarine reporting framework of the Department of Biodiversity, Conservation and Attractions.